Anti-Aging #3 Extreme Blood and Urine Test Panel, Women

 - Protein, Total - Assists in determining liver and kidney function and nutritional health.

-- Albumin Serum - One of the major proteins essential for the healthy function of the liver and kidney.
+- Albumin serum - One of the major proteins essential for the healthy function of the liver and kidneys.

-- Globulin, Total - One of the major proteins that assist the blood to clot properly and also comprises infection-fighting antibodies.
+- Globulin, Total - One of the major proteins that assist the blood in clotting properly and also comprises infection-fighting antibodies.

 - Bilirubin, Total - Aids in the detection of hepatitis, sickle cell, anemia, cirrhosis, alcohol, and drug abuse.
 High concentrations may result in jaundice.